Welcome to

 Disclosure: Some of the links in our site are "affiliate links."
 This means if you click on the link and purchase the item, we will receive an affiliate commission.
 This includes participation in Amazon's affiliate program.

-Do you still have your Christmas decorations up?
-For you efficient ones, there is a tradition in some places which holds that it is bad luck to still have them up at Epiphany.
-But for the rest of us, perhaps they should still be up because the Christmas season ends with Epiphany.
-No doubt, you know the song "The Twelve Days of Christmas," but many of you may not know what it is referring to other than silly/extravagant gifts.
+Let us start with this question: Do you still have your Christmas decorations up?
+For you efficient ones, there is a tradition in some places that holds that it is bad luck to still have them up at Epiphany.
+But perhaps they should still be up because the Christmas celebration ends with Epiphany.
+No doubt you know the song "The Twelve Days of Christmas," but many of you may not know what it refers to beyond silly/extravagant gifts.
 The song is about the twelve days between Christmas Day and Epiphany.

-Western Christianity celebrates the holiday of Epiphany as the day when the magi arrive to find the baby Jesus in a house in Bethlehem.
+Western Christianity celebrates Epiphany as the day when the magi arrive to find the baby Jesus in a house in Bethlehem.
 (Eastern Orthodox churches have a different understanding of Epiphany related to Jesus' baptism.)
-In the western church calendar, January 6th is Epiphany, but since not all church holidays fall on Sunday, you may have already celebrated it last Sunday or perhaps next Sunday (Epiphany Sunday).
+In the Western church calendar, January 6th is Epiphany.
 Also, January 5th is Twelfth Night, traditionally a feast night celebrating the end of Christmas.
 However, you may better know that name from Shakespeare's play than from any feasting practiced on the night of January 5th.

-For those with decorations still up and specifically those who have a manger scene: Are there wisemen (magi) in your manger scene?
+For those with decorations still up, and specifically those with a manger scene: Are there wise men (magi) in your manger scene?
 Well, they really should not be there.
 According to scripture, the magi neither visit the manger nor arrive on the night of Jesus' birth.
 What most of us know as the Christmas story is really a mashup of the two different versions from Luke's and Matthew's gospels.
 (Mark and John contain no birth of Jesus story.)
 There are no magi told of in Luke, which is where the journey from Nazareth to Bethlehem and the manger story are contained.
-Mathew has no journey to Bethlehem, manger, or shepherds.
+Mathew has no journey to Bethlehem, the manger, or the shepherds.

-We do not know who the magi were or precisely from where they came.
-Despite hymns such as "We Three Kings," we do not know the number of magi who arrived at the house in Bethlehem.
+We do not know who the magi were, nor precisely from where they came.
+Despite hymns such as "We Three Kings," we do not know how many magi arrived at the house in Bethlehem.
 We also certainly do not know their names.
-The traditional names of Caspar, Melchior, and Balthazar come from a sixth-century manuscript.
-The traditional number of "three" magi comes from the three gifts they present.
+The traditional names of Caspar, Melchior, and Balthazar come from a sixth-century manuscript, not from Scripture.
+The traditional number of "three" comes from the three gifts they present.

 I have heard all kinds of jokes about the gifts to the tune of "frankincense, just what a baby needs?"
 Or "how about a blanket or diapers?"
 However, these are appropriate gifts for a king.
-And they most likely played a crucial role in the next, and unfortunately often ignored, part of the Christmas story which I will discuss in a future post.
+And they most likely played a crucial role in the next, and unfortunately often ignored, part of the Christmas story, which will be discussed in our next episode.

 Gift of Frankincense